ruthyankson/hymnal/README.md

   ```

 ## Built with
--[Angular](https://v17.angular.io/docs): The web framework used.
+- [Angular](https://v17.angular.io/docs): The web framework used.
--[NgBootstrap](https://ng-bootstrap.github.io/#/home): CSS framework for responsive design.
+- [NgBootstrap](https://ng-bootstrap.github.io/#/home): CSS framework for responsive design.
--[Bootstrap Icons](https://icons.getbootstrap.com): Open source icon library.
+- [Bootstrap Icons](https://icons.getbootstrap.com): Open source icon library.
--[NgSlickCarousel](https://www.npmjs.com/package/ngx-slick-carousel): Carousel used for home page.
+- [NgSlickCarousel](https://www.npmjs.com/package/ngx-slick-carousel): Carousel used for home page.
--[SCSS](https://sass-lang.com): Sassy Cascading Style Sheets for responsive design.
+- [SCSS](https://sass-lang.com): Sassy Cascading Style Sheets for responsive design.
--[AngularInMemoryWebAPI](https://github.com/angular/in-memory-web-api): An in-memory web api for app database.
+- [AngularInMemoryWebAPI](https://github.com/angular/in-memory-web-api): An in-memory web api for app database.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
--Inspired by the Only Believe Hymnal book.
+- Inspired by the Only Believe Hymnal book.
--Thanks to the Angular and Bootstrap teams for their awesome tools.
+- Thanks to the Angular and Bootstrap teams for their awesome tools.
--Special thanks to Codemium for their invaluable support and resources towards the completion stage of this project.
+- Special thanks to Codemium for their invaluable support and resources towards the completion stage of this project.

 <hr>

-This README file provides a brief overview of the ArticleNet app, including its features, technology stack, prerequisites, installation steps, usage, and license information.
+This README file provides a brief overview of the Only Believe Hymnal app, including its features, technology stack, prerequisites, installation steps, usage, and license information.